Low-rank Covariate Balancing Estimators under Interference: Simulation studies

 \subsection{Results}

+We compare the performance of the proposed balancing estimators with the standard IPW estimator with true or estimated propensity score, where, as commonly done in practice, a mixed-effects probit regression is used to estimate the propensity score \citep{kang2023propensity}.
+In addition, for the remainder of this section, the term ``IPW estimator'' without any qualifier would by default indicate the IPW estimator with the true propensity score.

-We compare the performance of the proposed balancing estimator (both adaptive and non-adaptive) with the standard IPW estimator.
-Specifically, we consider the $k$ nearest neighbor interference and select a low-rank structure among five candidate low-rank structures $\{\bm \Lambda_l\}_{1\leq l\leq 5}$, while varying the true value of $k$ from one to five.
-We consider two settings: (1) we know the true value of $k$, and (2) we use the data-adaptive method described in Section~\ref{sec:choose_structure} to choose a low-rank structure.
-Under each setting, we construct the confidence interval based on the proposed methodology and compare its performance with that of the standard IPW estimator.
+We focus on a $k$-nearest neighbor interference structure with $k=3$, where the nearest neighbor graph within a cluster is formed based on the distances between the covariates of units.
+We consider two cases: (1) we know the true low-rank structure of $k=3$, and evaluate the balancing estimator, and (2) we use the data-adaptive estimator described in Section~\ref{sec:choose_structure} to choose a low-rank structure among the five candidate low-rank structures $\{\bm \Lambda_l\}_{1\leq l\leq 5}$ representing $l$-nearest neighbor interference.
+Under each case, we construct 95\% confidence intervals based on the respective balancing estimator as well as both the IPW estimators discussed in the previous paragraph.
+Recall that the confidence interval based on the latter estimator does not have a theoretical coverage guarantee.

 Figure~\ref{fig:fixed_ci_main} summarizes the results, with each point in any of the plots obtained by averaging across 1,000 independent replicates of the corresponding simulation setting.
-For the balancing estimator, we average over the cases where the balancing equation is feasible.
+For the balancing estimator with knowledge of the true structure, we average over the cases where the balancing equation is feasible.
 For the data-adaptive balancing estimator, we average over the cases in which the balancing equation corresponding to all the five low-rank structures is feasible.
-For all the simulation settings considered here, the balancing equation was always feasible.
-In contrast, we were able to compute the adaptive balancing estimator for 100$\%$ of the instances in all cases except for the following settings: for the left column, we could compute it only for 10$\%$ of the instances when $n=100$; for all the settings in the middle column and $\kappa=6$ in the right column, we were able to compute it in more than 99$\%$ of the instances.
+For all the simulation settings considered here, the balancing equation using the true structure was always feasible.
+In contrast, we were able to compute its data-adaptive variant for 100$\%$ of the instances in all cases except for the following settings: for the left column, we could compute it only for 10$\%$ of the instances when $n=100$; for all the settings in the middle column and $\kappa=6$ in the right column, we were able to compute it in more than 99$\%$ of the instances.